Plaza Perangsang

 Plaza Perangsang is a major landmark in Shah Alam, Selangor, Malaysia.
-Located at Persiaran Perbandaran near Wisma MBSA it houses several commercial facilities and hotels and is three of the earliest skyscrapers in the city behind the Sultan Salahuddin Abdul Aziz Shah Building and Wisma MBSA.
+Located at Persiaran Perbandaran near Wisma MBSA, it houses several commercial facilities and hotels.
+It is one of the earliest skyscrapers in the city, besides the Sultan Salahuddin Abdul Aziz Shah Building and Wisma MBSA.
 It was opened in 1988.
 Quality Hotel (formerly Holiday Inn Shah Alam) is the earliest hotel in Shah Alam.